Boris Johnson goes north to celebrate crushing election win

-LONDON (AP) — British Prime Minister Boris Johnson visited northern England on Saturday to thank voters and newly elected Conservative Party lawmakers in the working class heartland that turned its back on the opposition Labour Party in this week’s election and helped give him an 80-seat majority.
+LONDON (AP) — British Prime Minister Boris Johnson pledged Saturday to repay the trust of voters in the working-class heartland of northern England who rejected the Labour Party and helped give him an 80-seat majority in Thursday’s election.

-Speaking in Sedgefield — the constituency once held by Labour former prime minister Tony Blair — Johnson acknowledged the seismic shift that helped sweep him to victory in Thursday’s election.
+Speaking to cheering supporters at a cricket club in Sedgefield — the constituency once held by Labour former prime minister Tony Blair — Johnson acknowledged the seismic shift that helped sweep him to victory.

-“I know that people may have been breaking the voting habits of generations to vote for us,” he told supporters.
+“I know that people may have been breaking the voting habits of generations to vote for us,” he said.
 “And I want the people of the northeast to know that we in the Conservative Party and I will repay your trust.”

 Johnson’s campaign mantra to “get Brexit done” and widespread unease with the leadership style and socialist policies of opposition leader Jeremy Corbyn combined to give the ruling Conservatives 365 seats in the House of Commons, its best performance since party icon Margaret Thatcher’s last victory in 1987.
 Labour slumped to 203 seats, its worst showing since 1935.

-While Johnson was on a victory lap Saturday, Corbyn — who has pledged to stand down next year — was under fire from within his own party, where there was little sign of healing starting any time soon.
+While Johnson was on a victory lap, Corbyn — who has pledged to stand down next year — was under fire from within his own party, where there was little sign of healing.

-Former lawmaker Helen Goodman, one of many Labour legislators to lose their seat in northern England, told BBC radio that “the biggest factor was obviously the unpopularity of Jeremy Corbyn as the leader.”
+Former lawmaker Helen Goodman, one of many Labour legislators to lose seats in northern England, told BBC radio that “the biggest factor was obviously the unpopularity of Jeremy Corbyn as the leader.”

-Another former Labour lawmaker criticized the election campaign more broadly as muddled.
-Anna Turley told the BBC that the party put forward an overwhelming number of policies and voters “just didn’t believe we were the party that could deliver on any of it.”
+Another former Labour lawmaker criticized the election campaign as muddled.
+Anna Turley told the BBC the party put forward an overwhelming number of policies and voters “just didn’t believe we were the party that could deliver on any of it.”

+John McDonnell, Labour’s finance spokesman, said Saturday he would stand down from the position when Corbyn is replaced.

+“I’ve done my bit.
+We need to move on at that stage with that new leader,” he told reporters.

-Armed with his hefty new majority, Johnson is set to start the process next week of pushing Brexit legislation through Parliament to ensure Britain leaves the EU by the Jan.
+Armed with his hefty new majority, Johnson will start the process next week of pushing Brexit legislation through Parliament to ensure Britain leaves the European Union by the Jan.
 31 deadline.
-Once he’s passed that hurdle — breaking three years of parliamentary deadlock — he has to seal a trade deal with the bloc by the end of 2020.
+Once he’s passed that hurdle, breaking three years of parliamentary deadlock, he has to seal a trade deal with the bloc by the end of 2020.

 “We’ve just been going over the timetable we can definitely get it in before Christmas, and we’re out on Jan.
 31,” Johnson said.